 - Season with salt or fish sauce to taste.

 YES!
-Add hot peppers to the broth to make the dish spicy.
-Good choices are green chili peppers or Serrano peppers.
+Add green chili peppers to the broth to make the dish spicy.

 Yes!
 Sinigang dish is loaded with vitamins, minerals, and protein from all the ingredients combined.

 Deveining shrimp is when you remove the black strip that goes along the back of the shrimp.
 This is the shrimp's lower digestive tract.
 You'll find some sand and grit and the shrimp's digested food.
-Deveining the shrimps prior to cooking makes for a cleaner presentation of the shrimps.
+Deveining the shrimp prior to cooking makes for a cleaner presentation of the shrimp.
 And you won't get that gritty texture when you bite into the shrimp.

 Yes!
 Check out my recipe for Pork Sinigang using the stovetop and Instant Pot.